 Heart-warmingly she was also given hundreds of clothing coupons by brides-to-be from all parts of the country to help her acquire the dress.
 She had to return these coupons as it was illegal for them to have been given away in the first instance.

 The dress was designed by Norman Hartnell.
 His signature was always said to be embroidery.
-The designed enjoyed working with soft, floating fabrics, particularly tulle and chiffon, and with plain, lustrous silks."
+The designer enjoyed working with soft, floating fabrics, particularly tulle and chiffon, and with plain, lustrous silks."

 What he created was certainly fit for a Queen.
 The dress was made of Chinese silk, with a high neckline, tailored bodice, and a short train.
 A classic "fit and flare silhouette" gown.
 The ivory silk gown had a 13-foot-long train with a pattern inspired by a Botticelli painting and was bedecked in crystals and 10,000 seed pearls imported from America.